danbev/learning-ai/notes/ggml.md

 ```c
   ggml_gallocr_t galloc = ggml_gallocr_new(ggml_backend_cpu_buffer_type());
 ```
 `ggml_backend_cpu_buffer_type` returns a pointer to a buffer type as this type is defined as:
 ```c
 typedef struct ggml_backend_buffer_type * ggml_backend_buffer_type_t;
 ```

-So lets take a look at this struct that is going to be returned:
+So lets take a look at this struct that is going to be returned to get an
+overview:
 ```c
 struct ggml_gallocr {
     ggml_backend_buffer_type_t * bufts;          // [n_buffers]